jixiaojie/CarND-Path-Planning-Project/README.md

 #### 5.Car does not have collisions.
 My car does not actively collide with other vehicles,
-but other vehicles occasionally suddenly change lanes and collide.
+but other vehicles occasionally suddenly change lanes and collide me.

 #### 6.The car stays in its lane, except for the time between changing lanes.